 The reason that Adderall has become a popular drug to abuse has a lot to do with its effects.
-Adderall is part of the amphetamine family of drugs and is a very powerful stimulant when used by people who do not need it to manage symptoms.
+Adderall is part of the amphetamine family of drugs and is a powerful stimulant used by people who do not need it to manage symptoms.
 Amphetamines are a very tightly controlled class of drugs due to the potency of their effects and the potential dangers of abuse and withdrawal.

 Dangers of Snorting Adderall

-Even when used by those with prescriptions, Adderall can cause side effects that include restlessness, nervousness, anxiety, irritability and emotional instability, muscle tremors, headache, stomach ache, vomiting, diarrhea, constipation, fever, low saliva production, elevated blood pressure, blurry or distorted vision, hair loss, low sex drive, impotence, and even trouble reaching orgasm.
+Even when used by those with prescriptions, Adderall can cause side effects that include restlessness, nervousness, anxiety, irritability, emotional instability, muscle tremors, headache, stomach ache, vomiting, diarrhea, constipation, fever, low saliva production, elevated blood pressure, blurry or distorted vision, hair loss, low sex drive, impotence, and even trouble reaching orgasm.

 It is a powerful stimulant, and like any other medications that are formulated with stimulants like amphetamines, it is only ever intended to be used for short durations.
 Any long-term use or abuse leads to severe and potentially deadly effects on the brain and the body.
 This is because it can drastically alter the dopamine release system and receptors, as well as the reward centers of the brain.

-If the individual snorting Adderall was legitimately prescribed their Adderall, once they stop taking it they should see an immediate return of any symptoms that it was effectively managing as well as additional symptoms related to the withdrawal process and the dependency.
+If the individual snorting Adderall was legitimately prescribed their Adderall, once they stop taking it, they should see an immediate return of any symptoms that it was effectively managing as well as additional symptoms related to the withdrawal process and the dependency.

 Treatment for an Addiction to Snorting Adderall